gap-prog/Competitive-Programming/atcoder/README.md

-# Atcoder
+# AtCoder

-Solutions to Atcoder Problems
+Solutions to AtCoder problems